networknext/next/docs/planning_your_production_relay_fleet.md

 IMPORTANT: When you host in cloud, each availability zone is locally considered its own datacenter in Network Next.

 Make sure that you add all datacenters where you plan to accelerate traffic into the list of enabled datacenters in terraform for your buyer:

+For example, for dev environment in `~/next/terraform/dev/relays/main.tf` you should have a buyer datacenter settings resource driven by a list of datacenter names:

 ```
 locals {